 - 1 tbsp maple syrup or agave nectar optional

 - Place 100g mixed nuts in a food processor and pulse until broken down.
 Take care not to overdo it - you don't want it to turn into nut butter.

 - Add 150g chopped apricots, 50g raisins and 1 tbsp maple or agave syrup (if using).
-Continue to process until you the mixture comes together in one sticky lump.
+Continue to process until the mixture comes together in a sticky lump.